cfluke/allskyVR/docs/source/welcome.rst

 R,G,B are integer red, green, and blue colour index values in the range [0...255], and <tt>Label</tt> is a short text-only label to appear in the A-Frame menu item.
 It is necessary to avoid spaces and some symbols that have special meanings in LaTeX (e.g. $ and _ ).
 The Label is ignored in Quickstart mode - customisation can be performed by creating relevant textures in appropriate graphics package.

-For best visual quality, we recommended the use of colour choosing resources such as the <a href="http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">ColorBrewer 2.0</a>.
+For best visual quality, we recommended the use of colour choosing resources such as the ColorBrewer_ http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3"

 Troubleshooting
 ^^^^^^^^^^^^^^^

-- Can't navigate?
+* Can't navigate?
 You may need to active WebGL in your browser.
 For information on supported browsers see: https://get.webgl.org/get-a-webgl-implementation/